weizhao-BME/metis-project3/README.md

 ### **Introduction**

 Many believe that mortgage rate will stop dropping.
 The National Association of Realtors expected rates still keep at a low level as 2020.
 To date, mortgage rate is near record lows, which signifies an economy that continues to struggle.
 This rate environment is advantageous for those who are seeking a refinancing to offload the financial burdens.
 Therefore, it is a good idea to apply for refinancing as soon as possible in order to secure a low rate.
-It is beneficial to understand what financial features lenders focus on to make decisions of approval and how these features play a role in approving or denying applications.
+It is beneficial to understand what financial features lenders focus on to make decisions on approval and how these features play a role in approving or denying applications.

 This project addressed these questions using a machine learning approach.
 First, the data was collected from Home Mortgage Disclosure Act (HMDA) query website.
 Second, a feature selection was performed using a 5-fold cross-validated random forest model after initial data cleaning in order to identify important financial features.
 Following this step, a random forest model was trained using all the training data along with selected features.
 Because random forest model has limited ability to interpret feature importance, a logistic regression model was trained and tuned using selected features based on a 5-fold cross-validation.
 Finally, the random forest and logistic regression models were used to establish a voting-based ensemble model for a balanced performance.